fukuchi/WalkingMotion/README.md

 ## Synopsis

-An instance of the `WalkingMan` class has the following `PVector` variables:
+An instance of the `Walker` class has the following `PVector` variables:

 * `head`
 * `shoulder`